kocica/DatasetGenerator/README.md

 ## About the tool

-Tool works on simple principle of placing objects to the background images on the random positions and can work in two different ways.
+Tool works on simple principle of placing objects to the background images on the random positions and can work in two slightly different ways, depending on what type of data is available for your use-case.

 ### 1) Using cropped objects
 Cropped objects (used for classifier training) are placed to the images of background using Poisson blending [1].